 Basketball rules are pretty straightforward.
 However, for new players, it can be all too easy to forget certain rules.
-As an example, the three-second rule addresses how long an offensive player can be in the key before they clear out.
+As an example, the three-second rule addresses how long an offensive player can be in the lane before they must clear out.
 But no one expects you to learn all the rules of the game overnight.
 Once you have learned all the rules there’s an easy way to ensure you don’t forget them.

 Basic basketball rules include learning about the point system, fouls and violations, and the position for each player on the team.
 For many, learning the rules of the game will take time.
 In the beginning, it’s important for you to focus on your shooting technique first.
 Many beginners will learn more about fouls and violations as they play with friends or during practices if the play on a school’s team.
 If possible, study up on the rules we’ve included here so that you’re more prepared the next time you hit the court.